2022 Health Insurance Marketplace Calculator

 Subsidies are financial assistance from the Federal government to help you pay for health coverage or care.
 The amount of assistance you get is determined by your income and family size.
 There are two types of health insurance subsidies available through the Marketplace: the premium tax credit and the cost-sharing subsidy.

 The premium tax credit helps lower your monthly premium expenses.
 This subsidy is available to people with family incomes above 100% of the poverty level who buy coverage through the Health Insurance Marketplace.
-These individuals and families will have to pay no more than 0% - 8.5% of their incomes for a mid-level plan (“silver”) premium.
+These individuals and families will have to pay no more than 0% - 8.5% of their incomes for a mid-level plan premium (the "benchmark silver plan").
 Anything above that is paid by the government.
-The amount of your tax credit is based on the price of a silver plan in your area, but you can use your premium tax credit to purchase any Marketplace plan, including Bronze, Gold, and Platinum plans (these different types of plans are described below).
+The amount of your tax credit is based on the price of the benchmark silver plan in your area, but you can use your premium tax credit to purchase any Marketplace plan, including Bronze, Gold, and Platinum plans (these different types of plans are described below).
 You can choose to have your tax credit paid directly to the insurance company so that you pay less each month, or, you can decide to wait to get the tax credit in a lump sum when you do your taxes next year.
 KFF FAQs provide additional information about how premium tax credits work.

 Cost-sharing subsidies (also called “cost-sharing reductions”) help you with your costs when you use health care, like going to the doctor of having a hospital stay.
-These subsidies are only available to people purchasing their own insurance who make between 100% and 250% of the poverty level (enhanced cost sharing subsidies are available for Native Americans at somewhat higher income levels).
+These subsidies are only available to people purchasing their own insurance who make between 100% and 250% of the poverty level.
 If you qualify for a cost-sharing subsidy, you would need to sign up for a silver plan to take advantage of it.
 Unlike the premium tax credit (which can be used for other “metal levels”), cost-sharing subsidies only work with silver plans.
 With a cost-sharing subsidy, you still pay the same low monthly rate of silver plan, but you also pay less when you go to the doctor or have a hospital stay than you otherwise would.
+(Enhanced cost sharing subsidies are available for Native Americans at somewhat higher income levels under any Marketplace plan.)

 For more information, read the actuarial value question below.
 If you have more specific questions about your subsidy, you can consult our FAQ pages or contact an assister or navigator through Healthcare.gov or your state’s Marketplace.